 - Rising need for customized goods

-By collecting data from sensors installed on machines and tools, the use of edge analytics powered by Artificial Intelligence offers faster and decentralized insights.
+By collecting data from sensors installed on machines and tools, the use of edge analytics powered by AI offers faster and decentralized insights.
 It helps in improving quality and yield, tracking workers’ health and safety, and detecting early signs of failures.

-The industrial IoTs integrate manufacturing processes and devices on the factory floor with big data.
+The industrial Internet of Things (IIoT) integrates manufacturing processes and devices on the factory floor with big data.
 Manufacturers are using precision sensory equipment to generate, record, and analyze data covering every aspect of production from packaging to item picking to temperature.
 Also, the end to end automation is leading to greater operational efficiency.